 New Carousel Building Adds to Overall Vision for a Redeveloped Waterfront

-See Renderings of Carousel Building Here
+See Photos of the Carousel Here

 The State has committed more than $90 million to transform Buffalo's Inner Harbor into what is now known as Canalside, a mixed-use urban entertainment destination that has received national and international attention as one of the key drivers of the remarkable resurgence of Western New York.
 Open to the public since May 2008, Canalside features several fully restored facets of the original Erie Canal, including the Commercial Slip, Boardwalk and the Historic Replica Canals.